-Ethical Guidelines for the Author(s)
+Ethical Guidelines - Author(s)

 The following ethical guidelines are obligatory for all author(s) violation of which may result in application of penalties by the editor, including but not limited to the suspension or revocation of publishing privileges.